The Challenge in Illuminating the Invisible: Constraining LyC Escape with Bayesian Modelling and Symbolic Regression: Inferring the Escape Fraction Indirectly

 \subsection{Performance Across Models}

+Our models were unable to successfully fit the galaxies J090918+392925 and J081409+211459.
+We therefore remove them from all further discussion.
 All models successfully reproduce both photometry and emission lines, achieving a median photometric recovery of $\chi^2 \approx 3.5$ for the galaxy sample.
-A comparison of all model performances is shown in Figure~\ref{fig:best_model_counts} in Appendix~\ref{sec:parameterRecoveryTest}, and an example fit to a galaxy’s photometry is provided in Figure~\ref{fig:fit}, also in the Appendix.
-The best model to fit each galaxy is selected using a hybrid criterion: we first compare models using the Bayes factor; when the Bayes factor is non-decisive ($<5$), we select the model that best reproduces the LyC flux measurements.
-This strategy is motivated by the fact that the LyC flux was not used in the fit itself and therefore provides an external consistency check.
-However, this selection method has inherent limitations: In particular, the measured LyC flux is inherently line-of-sight dependent, whereas our SED model returns a global (angle-averaged) prediction.
-Discrepancies between the measured and predicted fluxes do not necessarily indicate a poor fit.
-The remainder of our analysis is based on the best fitting model for each galaxy.
-A comparison between the observed $F_\mathrm{LyC}$ and the prediction from our models can be found in Fig.~\ref{fig:lyman}.
-With an outlier fraction (defined as a $3\sigma$ difference between the predicted and measured value) of 25\% (16/64) for the entire sample and 20\% (7/34) when considering only detected LyC, we are in good agreement with the observations.
+An example fit to a galaxy’s photometry is provided in Figure~\ref{fig:fit_combined}, also in the Appendix.
+We identify the best–fitting model for each galaxy using a hybrid criterion.
+We first compare the models via the Bayes factor; if the Bayes factor is non-decisive ($<5$), we then select the model that most accurately reproduces the photometry and emission lines, as quantified by the reduced $\chi^2$.
+All subsequent analysis is based on the resulting best-fit model for each galaxy.